JohnForster/pandemic-ts/README.md

 A large-scale version of pandemic, for 8-12 players.
 This app serves as the board for the game.

 This app is designed for QHD displays, at least 2560x1440.
 It may not work properly on smaller screens.
+If viewing on a smaller screen, you may need to zoom out to view it properly.

 ### Installation